HenrydeB/Robofriends_TypeScript/README.md

-# Robofriends: A contact list app
+# Robofriends: A contact list app, edited to use TypeScript!

 ## Table of contents
 * [General info](#general-info)